-Drinking water associated disease outbreaks from 2013-14 caused by 42 infectious pathogens were reported by the Centers of Disease Control and Prevention in two new reports.
+Drinking water-associated disease outbreaks from 2013-14 caused by 42 infectious pathogens were reported by the Centers for Disease Control and Prevention in two new reports.
 These outbreaks led to at least 1,006 cases of illness in 17 states, some leading to hospitalizations.

 With an increase in outbreaks from 2011-2012 it is time to pay attention to the quality of your drinking water.
-Legionella being the cause for more than 57% of these outbreaks.
-This bacteria causes legionellosis, which is a less severe version of Legionnaire’s desease, manifesting as shortens of breath, cough, fever and muscle and headaches.
+Legionella is the cause of more than 57% of these outbreaks.
+This bacteria causes legionellosis, which is a less severe version of Legionnaire’s disease, manifesting as shortens of breath, cough, fever, and muscle and headaches.

-Legionella being only one of the pathogens investigated by the CDC report.
+Legionella is only one of the pathogens investigated by the CDC report.

 Aging water treatment plant infrastructure is one of the major sources of this problem.
-A second problem is the source where the raw water comes from.
-These two issues don’t take in to account unreported dumping of toxic chemicals that may enter a water supply.
+A second problem is a source where the raw water comes from.
+These two issues don’t take into account the unreported dumping of toxic chemicals that may enter a water supply.